wdyab/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 4. The surface predictions are carried out on the STL surface.
 The drag and lift accuracy will depend on the resolution of the STL.

+### Incorporating multiple global simulation parameters for training/inference

+DoMINO supports incorporating multiple global simulation parameters (such as inlet velocity, air density, etc.) that can vary across different simulations.

+1. Define global parameters in the `variables.global_parameters` section of `conf/config.yaml`.
+Each parameter must specify its type (`vector` or `scalar`) and reference values for non-dimensionalization.

+2. For `vector` type parameters:
+   - If values are single-direction vectors (e.g., [30, 0, 0]), define reference as [30]
+   - If values are two-direction vectors (e.g., [30, 30, 0]), define reference as [30, 30]

+3. Enable parameter encoding in the model configuration by setting `model.encode_parameters: true`.
+This will:
+   - Create a dedicated parameter encoding network (`ParameterModel`)
+   - Non-dimensionalize parameters using reference values from `config.yaml`
+   - Integrate parameter encodings into both surface and volume predictions

+4. Ensure your simulation data includes global parameter values.
+The DoMINO datapipe expects these parameters in the pre-processed `.npy`/`.npz` files:
+   - Examine `openfoam_datapipe.py` and `process_data.py` for examples of how global parameter values are incorporated for external aerodynamics
+   - For the automotive example, `air_density` and `inlet_velocity` remain constant across simulations
+   - Adapt these files for your specific case to correctly calculate `global_params_values` and `global_params_reference` during data preprocessing

+5. During training, the model automatically handles global parameter encoding when `model.encode_parameters: true` is set
+   - You may need to adapt `train.py` if you plan to use global parameters in loss functions or de-non-dimensionalization

+6. During testing with `test.py`, define `global_params_values` for each test sample:
+   - Global parameters must match those defined in `config.yaml`
+   - For each parameter (e.g., "inlet_velocity", "air_density"), provide appropriate
+     values for each simulation
+   - See the `main()` function in `test.py` for implementation examples
+   - If using global parameters for de-non-dimensionalization, modify `test_step()`

+7. When inferencing on unseen geometries with `inference_on_stl.py`:
+   - Define `global_params_values` and `global_params_reference` in both
+     `compute_solution_in_volume()` and `compute_solution_on_surface()` methods
+   - Adjust these parameters based on your specific use case and parameters defined in `config.yaml`

 ## Extending DoMINO to a custom dataset

 This repository includes examples of **DoMINO** training on the DrivAerML dataset.